happypeter/LGCB/book/bash_mfd.md

 ---

 At this point, we are ready for some real work!
-This chapter will introduce the following commands:
+This lesson will introduce the following commands:

 - __cp__